chaitjo/geometric-rna-design/README.md

 ⚙️ Want to use gRNAde for your own RNA designs?
 Check out the tutorial notebook: [gRNAde 101](/tutorial/tutorial.ipynb)

+✏️ New to 3D RNA modelling?
+Here's a currated reading + watch list for beginners: [Resources](/tutorial/README.md)

 📄 For more details on the methodology, see the accompanying paper: ['Multi-State RNA Design with Geometric Multi-Graph Neural Networks'](https://arxiv.org/abs/2305.14749)
 > Chaitanya K. Joshi, Arian R. Jamasb, Ramon Viñas, Charles Harris, Simon Mathis, and Pietro Liò.
 Multi-State RNA Design with Geometric Multi-Graph Neural Networks. *ICML Computational Biology Workshop, 2023.*
 >